flamsanct/flamsanct.github.io/org/README.md

 World XP could also be earned by completing educational courses, participating in DAO governance, contributing to or joining DAO working groups, completing DAO quests, or receiving a community award for positive interaction or contribution (Architects and Facilitators of the Station could hand these out).

+#### Dragon Kill Points

+A variation of the XP idea is that instead of your XP continually accruing you could actually "spend" XP on various things akin to the ["Dragon Kill Points" system](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=958945) that became popular in EverQuest, World of WarCraft, and other virtual worlds where group raiding was popular.

+In this way, instead of automatically unlocking various levels, achievements, roles, courses, and so on, you would have to consciously decide what was most important to you and "spend" your points there first.

 ### Achievement Badges
 ![achievement badges](img/badges_i.png)